 Individual Artist Fellowships are awarded on a competitive basis for quality as demonstrated by creativity and skill in an art form.
 Applications are accepted in eighteen artistic disciplines in the fields of choreography, folk art, jazz, literature, media arts, music, and visual arts.
 Applicants select between Emerging or Established categories.
 The Masters Fellowship is available in select disciplines on a three-year rotating basis to artists who meet specific criteria.

 Out-of-state professionals evaluate the applications in an anonymous process.
-Mid Atlantic Arts Foundation assists with the administration of the program.
+Mid Atlantic Arts assists with the administration of the program.
 Awards are $3,000 for Emerging; $6,000 for Established; and $10,000 for Masters.
 Annual August 1 deadline.

 To be eligible for Individual Artist Fellowship, applicants must: